 In Australia, you certainly don’t need any formal University qualifications.
 However, you will need to know how to read, and write equivalent to a year 10 junior high school level.
 Plus have a basic level of understanding of maths.

 You will need to want to do it and want to do it to the best of your ability and best of your knowledge with your child’s best interest at heart.

 Can anyone home school their child?

 Yes!
 Look at it this way.
 Perhaps without even acknowledging it, parents are already a teacher in their child’s eyes.
 They are the guidance, the comfort, the protector, the provider, the nurturer and the life educator.

-Parents are predominantly / usually the one whom will teach them the simple things like, how to talk, how to say please and thank you, how to share, how to be kind, how to nurture, how to build things, how to love…..the list is endless.
+Parents are predominantly / usually the ones who will teach them the simple things like, how to talk, how to say please and thank you, how to share, how to be kind, how to nurture, how to build things, and how to love…..the list is endless.

 So believe that you can do this teaching role because you are already providing a life education to your child.